rbisdorff/Digraph3/docSphinx/tutorial.rst

    :width: 350 px
    :align: center

-   Strict 90%-confident outranking digraph example with triangular significance weights
+   Strict 90%-confident outranking digraph oriented by its prekernels

 Now, what becomes this 90%-confident outranking digraph when we require a strnger confidence level of, say 99% ?